by Mark de Rond

 ‘No, it was.
 I was thinking of mine — ’

-How had I not noticed her moving with the other guests as they admired photographs of 1960s Liverpool and London’s East End.
-Of thugs from the Seven Sisters Road posing in a bombed-out house in Finsbury Park.
-Of police carrying an Aldermaston woman as if carrying a sack of sand.
-Of how black-and-white pictures suit the suffering.
-So wrapped up were we in each other that we’d made ourselves unavailable to others over dinner.
-I discovered that she wasn’t a gallerist like me, and nor did I think her an artist, but she knew her painters, and I soon learned that her relationship to beauty is one of necessity: she cannot imagine a world without it.
+How had I not noticed her among the other guests as we admired photographs of 1960s Liverpool and London’s East End?
+Of thugs from the Seven Sisters Road posing in a bombed-out house in Finsbury Park?
+Of police carrying an Aldermaston woman as if carrying a sack of sand?
+And yet here we were, so wrapped up in each other that we’d made ourselves unavailable to others over dinner.
+I found out that she wasn’t a curator, and nor did I think her an artist, but she knew her photographers and painters, and I learned that her relationship to beauty is one of necessity: she cannot imagine a world without it.

 ‘You won’t have known him’, she said, ‘but there was this beautiful boy who went missing ten years ago today.’